consolo/ability_client/README.md

 ### Errors

 Any API call could result in an error from Ability.
 If an XML response contains an error, an exception with the same error code as the XML message is generated and raised.
 All generated exceptions descend from Ability::ResponseError.
-The original error details are accessible from the exception's response object.
+The original error details are accessible from the exception's `error` object.

     begin
       Ability::Client.services
-    rescue Ability::ResponseError => e
+    rescue Ability::ResponseError => exception
-      error = e.response.error
+      error = exception.error
       code = error.code
       message = error.message
       details = error.details